 - New Testament Letters – also known as Epistles, these are letters written by Paul to specific churches in the early days of the Church.
 At this time, Christianity was spreading rapidly and widely, but needed clarification on doctrine and required apostolic intercession in order to unify the Church – the quickest way to do so was for the Apostles to write letters addressed to these churches to address their specific issues.

-- Catholic Letters – these are letters you’ll find within a Catholic Bible or a Bible with the Apocrypha.
-They are also known as deuterocanonical books, or “secondary Canon” and include letters by Peter, John, James, and Jude.
-These letters are addressed to all Christians rather than any specific church.
+- Catholic Letters – these are letters by Peter, John, James, and Jude and are addressed to all Christians rather than any specific church.

 - Book of Revelation – the end of the world, or the Apocalypse.
 Ironically, this book is a combination of apocalyptic and prophetic genres, which was very popular at the time it was written but isn’t quite what you think it is: this isn’t meant to be taken literally, but, rather, symbolically.